roman-milk/roman-milk.github.io/the-hitch-hiker.md

  "Oh don't be silly.
 You know you like making love to me after somebody else has."

  I'm taking her shopping for a ring tomorrow.
-Report_Story #1